deltachat/deltachat-pages/_posts/2021-02-04-ios-is-catching-up.md

 ### What else?

-- We did some effort to **improve accessibility** - thanks for blind and other people helping us to target some issues.
+- We did some effort to **improve accessibility** - thanks to our community helping us to target some issues.
   Please let us know, if you encounter more issues.

 - Before 1.16, but never mentioned in an dedicated iOS blog post,